digitalocean/csi-digitalocean/README.md

 # csi-digitalocean [![Build Status](https://img.shields.io/travis/digitalocean/csi-digitalocean.svg?style=flat-square)](https://travis-ci.org/digitalocean/csi-digitalocean)

 **WORK IN PROGRESS: This project is under development, not ready for production yet.
-Use with caution until it's announced!!!**
+Use with caution until it's announced as stable!!!**

+# Requirements

+* Kubernetes v1.10 minimum
+* `--allow-privileged` flag must be set to true for both the API server and the kubelet
+* (if you use Docker) the Docker daemon of the cluster nodes must allow shared mounts

 ## Deploying to Kubernetes